Trip Details

 3. Purifying tap/river water using a chloride pump, iodine, or chloride tablets.
 The taste of the tablets is not appetizing, so it is recommendable to use a dissolvable vitamin tablet to add flavor.

 More moderate symptoms include vomiting, fatigue, and diarrhea.
 Many compare altitude sickness to the sensations of having a hangover.
 Severe symptoms include blue lips and fingernails, severe difficulty breathing, poor coordination, fatigue, and drowsiness.
-To avoid altitude sickness, we recommend you to descend down to the lower altitude, hydrate sufficiently and maintain nutrition.
-In case you has these above mentioned symptoms, inform to our guide since he will be far more experienced TEMPthan you.

 How will I get rescued if I am critically ill during the trek?